Scanning QR Code from Desktop Screen with Qt and Python Barcode SDK

 self.ui.pushButton_full.clicked.connect(self.snipFull)

-Create a custom Qt widget
+Create a new file SnippingTool.py and define a custom Qt widget for screen snipping:

 import numpy as np